siyingxie/VCR_infant/readme.md

 _* This item will be automatically downloaded to your path if it has not already been downloaded._

-_♰ This item needs to download and install manually.
+_♰ This item needs to be downloaded and installed manually.
 (See "Installation" for details.)_

 _☨ This item is not required for running the demo codes._